ministryofjustice/security-guidance/guides/standards-assurance-tables.md

 - How are system users managed for joiners, movers and leavers?
 - How is the system's underlying software kept up to date for security software patching?
 - How does the system protect itself appropriately and proportionately from attackers?
-- How do ensure the system can protect itself from attackers over time, so it is secure now but also will remain secure in the future?
+- What assurance is there that the system can protect itself from attackers over time, so it is secure now but also will remain secure in the future?
 - How often has technical security testing been conducted?
 Where within the system?
 - How does the system stay up to date using modern encryption to keep data safe?
 - Does the system use multi-factor authentication (MFA, also known as 2FA)?
 - For people who have access to the system, do they have all the right clearances in place?
+How is this assured?

 ### DETECT